frankdong2012/CMPT431_Project/README.md

 # CMPT431-Project
 ## Compile

-1. To compile the code, use the following command.
+1. To compile all the code, use the following command.

    ```shell
    make
    ```

-## Serial implementation
+## To run the serial implementation

-1. To run the serial implementation, use the following command.
+1. To run the executable of the serial implementation, use the following command.

    ```shell
    ./SSSP_serial --sourceVertex 1 --inputFile absolute_path_of_input_graph --y_or_n yes